Roundup: Best Advice from Season 1

-With Episode 112 we close out our first season.
-What a success it’s been!
+With Episode 112 we close out the first season of Adoption: The Long View.
+Thank you for making is so successful!
 I’m so grateful for all of you for listening.
 Thank you for tuning in, for sharing with others, and for continuing to support us.

 Prefer to read Episode 112?
 Here’s a transcript (but listening is so much better).